juniorxxue/aplas2022-artifact/README.md

 ## Warm Reminder

-We encourage reviewers to **use the generated coqdoc files** for quickly accessing our Proof.
+We encourage readers to **use the generated coqdoc files** for quickly accessing our Proof.

 Simply open the `coqdoc/toc.html` in each folder.